Much of the first wave of AI at work made individuals faster.

 Not another private AI tab.

-A shared workspace where people and AI agents work together in the same context.
+A shared workspace where people and AI participants work from the same visible, permissioned context, with human ownership still clear.